jsohndata/docs-javascript/math-operator.md

-# Doc: JavaScript - Math, Comparison, and Operator
+# JavaScript: Math, Comparison, and Operator

 ## Math Operators
 1. `+` **Addition**: used to add two or more numbers together.